oriamrani/MyTest/README.md

 # MyTest

-This is the final exercise of my in Java&Java Framework course.
+This is the final exercise of the first part of Java&Java Framework course.